dcos-terraform/dynamic-masters-poc/aws/FINDINGS.md

 terraform apply plan.out
 ```

-5) Untaint ALL Agent null_resources. *This is not viable for large clusters.
+5) Untaint ALL Agent null_resources from recent apply failures. *This is not viable for large clusters.
 Example is for a 3 Node Cluster (2 Private and 1 Public)*
 ```
 terraform untaint -module dcos.dcos-install.dcos-public-agents-install null_resource.public-agents
 terraform untaint -module dcos.dcos-install.dcos-private-agents-install null_resource.private-agents.1